Knowledge base

 To access a web hosting plan and add a site:

-3. a domain name still available and to be ordered
+- a domain name still available and to order

-2. To manually define another directory, check Manually define the location and specify the path and name.
+/sites/domain2.xyzon your FTP server. - To manually set another directory, check Set location manually and indicate the path and name.

 If it's a subdomain or if the domain name or its DNS zone is managed by Infomaniak, it is possible to automatically update the existing DNS entries.
 Otherwise, make the necessary changes with your registrar or transfer the management of the domain name to Infomaniak.